 It may be helpful to students to write the literature review with two kinds of readers in mind.
-On the one hand, imagine providing informed readers with evidence of the student's familiarity with and critical mastery of the bodies of literature that are relevant to the topic.
-On the other hand, imagine providing uninformed readers with a clear, coherent, and self-explanatory introduction to those same bodies of literature.
+On one hand, imagine providing informed readers with evidence of the student's familiarity with and critical mastery of the bodies of literature that are relevant to the topic.
+On the other hand, imagine providing uninformed readers with a clear, coherent, and selfexplanatory introduction to those same bodies of literature.
 Another way to imagine the literature review is as an intensive course on the topic given to an intelligent and interested but not necessarily sympathetic audience.
-The student's job is to educate this audience about what is already known about the topic and closely related issues and contexts, to inform them of similar and contrasting points of view with reference to the topic, and then show them what it is that is not yet known or understood that the student hopes to learn in the proposed research.
+The students' job is to educate this audience about what is already known about the topic and closely related issues and contexts, to inform them of similar and contrasting points of view with reference to the topic, and then show them what it is that is not yet known or understand that the student hopes to learn in the research upon which the student is about to embark.